 As time eclipsed and the last person crossed the finishing line, delight happiness overtook as the most dominant emotion around the place.
 We made some amazing memories that day.

-With the memories followed a few lessons – for success in life – which was the subject of an internal mail from Navkiran, a fellow colleague and one of the participants at GreyB marathon.
+The memories followed a few lessons – for success in life – which was the subject of an internal mail from Navkiran, a fellow colleague and one of the participants at the GreyB marathon.

 What success lessons, you ponder?
 Let’s find out in her very own words.

 It was fun running Marathon this Saturday and kudos to all the winners and the ones who completed it.
 This experience gives us many lessons that can lead us to achieve success in various spheres of our life.
 The take away pointers are below –

 Believing in yourself – The very first thought of running 10 km seemed impossible to some (including me).
 This fear of not completing the marathon, took its toll on the will of some and hence they did not participate (not to point any fingers, ahemmm, Vivek!).
 Others, on the other hand, believed in their potential and participated.
 They wanted to at least complete the run (it didn’t matter whether they won or not).
 And they did.